 Field-hunting tip

-Look in alkaline igneous rocks, nepheline syenites, pegmatites country — that is the host setting where lamprophyllite typically forms.
+Look in alkaline igneous rocks, nepheline syenites, pegmatites country, the host setting where lamprophyllite typically forms.
 If you start seeing nepheline, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a bladed crystals, acicular, tabular, radiating sprays habit, so train your eye for that shape before scanning the outcrop.